oliviawilson2003/blog/building-a-python-data-pipeline-integrating-algorithms-and-cicd-for-ios.md

 print(df)
 </pre>

-This small pipeline takes data, processes it by adding 5 to each age, and then prints the result.
+This small pipeline takes data, processes it by adding 5 to each age of the person and then dispalys the output.

 ### Adding Algorithms to Your Pipeline

-Data processing doesn’t stop at simple transformations.
-You can add [**algorithms**](https://en.wikipedia.org/wiki/Algorithm) to analyze data.
-For instance, if you want to predict outcomes, machine learning algorithms like decision trees or neural networks can be integrated.
+Data processing doesn’t end with simple transformations.
+There is a provision to incorporate [**algorithms**](https://en.wikipedia.org/wiki/Algorithm) for datamining.
+For example, if outcomes data is to be predicted, this could be linked with decision trees, neural networks or the like.

-Let’s say you want to use a simple linear regression to predict age based on name length.
+Suppose we intend to perform a linear regression analysis in order to predict age from name length.
 You could use **scikit-learn** for this:

 <pre>
 from sklearn.linear_model import LinearRegression